Peter D. Leary

-Peter D. Leary is an American lawyer who serves as the United States attorney for the Middle District of Georgia since 2020.
+Peter D. Leary is an American lawyer who served as the United States attorney for the Middle District of Georgia from 2020 to 2025.

 Early life and education

 Leary was raised in Watkinsville, Georgia.
-He received a Bachelor of Arts from the University of Virginia in 2000 and a Juris Doctor from the University of Virginia School of Law in 2005, where he was a Jefferson Scholar.
+He received a Bachelor of Arts from the University of Virginia, where he was a Jefferson Scholar, in 2000, and a Juris Doctor from the University of Virginia School of Law in 2005.

 Career

 He served a law clerk for Judge Hugh Lawson of the United States District Court for the Middle District of Georgia from 2005 to 2007.
 From 2007 to 2012, he served as a trial attorney in the federal programs branch of the Department of Justice's Civil Division.
 He previously served as an assistant United States attorney for the Middle District of Georgia from 2012 to 2021.
 Leary serves as adjunct faculty at Mercer University School of Law, teaching criminal justice.

 U.S. attorney for the Middle District of Georgia

 Appointment

 On December 14, 2020, Leary was appointed the acting U.S. attorney after the resignation of Charles Peeler.
 On March 17, 2022, he was appointed as the U.S. attorney by Chief District Judge Marc T. Treadwell.